LaunchCodeEducation/web-fundamentals/studios/github/README.md

     <span style="color: red">index.html</span>

 nothing added to commit but untracked files present (use "git add" to track)</code></pre>

+The file is not staged.
+Let's add everything in this directory.

 <pre><code class="nohighlight" style="color: #333">$ git add .
 $ git status
 On branch master